mimmol99/LLM_optimizer_and_combiner/README.md

 Use of different LLM models to create a more complete,detailed and accurate answer.

-One LLM model generates one or more optimized prompt to give as input to one or more different LLMs.
+One LLM model generates one or more optimized prompt each given as input to one or more different LLMs.

 An other LLM model combines these answer in a final one.